-We are pleased to announce the approval by the Bernoulli Society Council of the Ethel Newbold Prize in statistics.
-The name recognizes a historically important role of women in statistics.
+The Ethel Newbold Prize for excellence in statistics is awarded every 2 years, next time in spring 2019.
+The name of the prize recognizes a historically important role of women in statistics.
 The prize itself is for excellence in statistics without reference to the gender of the recipient.
 The Ethel Newbold Prize is generously supported by Wiley.

 In any year in which the award is due, the prize will not be awarded unless the set of all nominations includes candidates from both genders.

 The award consists of the prize amount of 2500€ together with an award certificate.

 The awardee will be invited to present a talk at a following Bernoulli World Congress, Bernoulli-sponsored major conference, or ISI World Statistics Congress.

 The Prize Committee

 The awarding of the prize is determined by the Newbold Prize Committee, a three-person committee of members of the Bernoulli Society.
 The Newbold Prize Committee members are appointed by the President for a term of six years, with one member rotating off the committee each two years.
 The first Newbold Prize Committee members will have terms of six, four and two years, respectively.
 No member shall serve for more than eight years.
 The Chair of the Prize Committee is appointed by the President.

 Ethel May Newbold (1882 – 1933) was an English statistician and the first woman to be awarded the Guy Medal in Silver by the Royal Statistical Society, in 1928.
 During her short academic career (1921 – 1930) she published 17 papers in statistics and subject matter journals.

 After obtaining her undergraduate degree from Cambridge University, she taught school for two years, and then worked for the Ministry of Munitions from 1919 – 1929, which is where her interest in statistics developed.
 She obtained her MSc and PhD from the University of London in 1926 and 1929, respectively.